temporalio/documentation/docs/content/what-is-a-child-workflow-execution.md

 A Child Workflow Execution is a Workflow Execution that is spawned from within another Workflow.

+A Child Workflow Execution can return to the Parent, or be spawned asynchronously.
-A Parent Workflow Execution can monitor and impact the life-cycle of a Child Workflow Execution.
+A Parent Workflow Execution can monitor and impact the life-cycle of a Child Workflow Execution as Child Workflow Execution Events are recorded in the Parent Workflow Execution Event History.

+A Workflow Execution can be both a Parent and a Child Workflow Execution.
+A single Parent can spawn as many Child Workflow Executions as needed.

 <CenteredImage
 imagePath="/diagrams/parent-child-workflow-execution.svg"